devtechsystems/devtechsys.com/_projects/Economic-Consequences-of-a-Cat.md

 ---
-title: Economic Consequences Of A Cat
-Project Title: Economic Consequences of a Catastrophic Earthquake Start Year: '1989'
+title: Economic Consequences of a Catastrophic Earthquake Project Title: Economic Consequences of a Catastrophic Earthquake Start Year: '1989'
 End Year: '1991'